 “Honda is taking a comprehensive approach that includes the development of both fuel cell and refueling technologies, ” said Ben Knight, Vice President Honda R&D Americas.
 “We feel that home refueling could play a significant role in the introduction of fuel cell technology and the development of a hydrogen refueling infrastructure.”

 “We have enormous respect for Honda’s technical capabilities and are excited to be part of this collaboration,” said Dr. Roger Saillant, President and Chief Executive Officer of Plug Power.
 “The development of a Home Energy Station represents a significant milestone towards a hydrogen infrastructure and sustainable energy future.”

 In a continuation of earlier research efforts with the first-generation HES station – located on the campus of Honda R&D Americas in Torrance, California, the HES II incorporates several subsystems which utilize Plug Powers proprietary technology.
-By optimizing production and storage of hydrogen for home use, the space needed for natural gas reformation and hydrogen compression is significantly reduced.
-Previously housed in two separate unit’s, it has now been internalized into one, a significantly smaller package that includes the natural gas reformer, hydrogen purifier, fuel cell stack, compressor, fuel storage and delivery system.
+By optimizing the production and storage of hydrogen for home use, the space needed for natural gas reformation and hydrogen compression is significantly reduced.
+Previously housed in two separate units, it has now been internalized into one, a significantly smaller package that includes the natural gas reformer, hydrogen purifier, fuel cell stack, compressor, fuel storage, and delivery system.
 This fully integrated system now provides improvements in overall operation and efficiency.